 Once you’ve determined the design of your logo, you’ll need to make sure that it’s in the appropriate format for use.

-Illustrator EPS files are the gold standard for logos.
-They can be resized without issue.
 However, most people don’t have Illustrator, so it might be worth it to hire someone to take your logo design and put it into Illustrator for you.
 Especially if you plan to use your logo in a variety of sizes/ways and on a variety of materials.